What Does That Even Mean

 Custom Quilting

-This is probably the most difficult style to explain as it covers a wide variety of options.
-Anything that is not an allover design is custom quilting.
-This can be rather simple – like choosing an edge to edge pantograph design for the body of the quilt but a different design for the border – or very elaborate – like having every area of the quilt quilted heavily and in a different way.
-Custom quilting pays attention to the design elements of the quilt top.
-In my sample I used different designs for my blocks, sashing, cornerstones and the border.
-This is all free motion quilting without following a pattern, and the designs are not completely identical.
-This adds interest to the finished quilt and gives it a less generic look.
-Custom quilting is more time consuming than allover designs and therefore more expensive.
+Custom quilting is perhaps the most challenging style to describe, as it encompasses a wide range of options.
+Essentially, anything that isn’t an allover design falls under custom quilting.
+This could be as simple as selecting an edge-to-edge pantograph design for the quilt body while choosing a different design for the border, or as intricate as heavily quilting each area of the quilt differently.
+Custom quilting pays close attention to the quilt top’s design elements.
+For example, in my sample, I used various designs for the blocks, sashing, cornerstones, and borders.
+This technique involves free motion quilting without adhering to a specific pattern, resulting in unique designs that add interest and prevent a generic appearance.
+Custom quilting requires more time than allover designs, and as a result, it is generally more expensive.

 More questions?